iribirii/smiles2svg/README.md

                         SMILES string of the mol (default: none) -f SMILES_FILE, --smiles_file SMILES_FILE
                         Name of the file with all the SMILES codes (default: none) -n NAME, --name NAME  Name for the SVG (and PNG) image.
-Only available for 1 SMILES code, not for list of SMILES. (default: SMILES)
+Only available for 1 SMILES code, not for list of SMILES.
+                        (default: SMILES)
   --style {plain,names_hetero,names_all,stroke}
                         Select the style for the atoms. (default: plain) --color COLOR         Select a color for all the molecule.
-If 'default', atoms will have different colors depending on the element. (default: default)
-  --png                 Saves the figure in png format as well. (default: False) --png_width PNG_WIDTH
+If 'default', atoms will have different colors depending on the element. (default: default) --png                 Saves the figure in png format as well. (default: False) --png_width PNG_WIDTH
                         Select the image width in pixels. (default: 900) --font FONT           Select the font for the atomic symbols. (default: Calibri) --bond_color BOND_COLOR
-                        Select the color for the bonds format "#RRGGBB". (default: #717171)
+                        Select the color for the bonds format "#RRGGBB". (default: #717171) --add_hydrogens       Adds Hydrogen atoms to the HB-Donors. (default: False)
 ```

 ## Examples